enceris/enceris.github.io/p/1/raw.md

 many questions left unanswered, he felt a connection with this story.
 It shined a bright light on many importances of his life.

-"Ah, that's right."
-He spoke out, before looking around the training room in search of people.
+"Ah, that's right," he spoke out, before looking around the training room in search of people.
 He sensed a presence entering, but it wasn't one to be wary of.
 A memory resurfaced in his mind, and he dropped the eighty kilogram weight that he was lifting with his left arm.
 Standing